bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_2/workshop_2_introduction_slides.md

 ---

-## Scaling Up: Ancient Genome Analysis on the Cluster
+## Scaling Up: Large Genome Analysis on the Cluster

-- You now have a much larger dataset: a full ancient genome (>100M bp)
+- You now have a much larger dataset: a full bacterial genome (>100M bp)
 - The file is too big for your laptop!
 Time to use the compute cluster.
 - You'll learn to adapt your scripts and submit jobs to the cluster with LLM assistance.